 Usually, what happens on the toilet stays on the toilet.
 (Or at least it stays between you and your Instagram feed that you’re scrolling through while you go.)
 But lately, you’re wondering if you’re pooping often enough.
 So, you’ve finally turned to Google to ask, “How often should I poop?”

 We get it; discussing your poop schedule and its consistency can be awkward, even with your doctor.
-Luckily, we’re here with answers for you.
-(If you are genuinely concerned about your health, talk to your doctor right away.)
+Luckily, we’re here with answers for you including why fiber can help you become an elite pooper.
+Read on friends and as always if you are genuinely concerned about your health, talk to your doctor right away.

 How Many Times a Day Should You Poop?